mikeroyal/Digital-Forensics-Guide/README.md

 [Acquire](https://github.com/fox-it/acquire) is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container.

-[Artifactcollector](https://github.com/forensicanalysis/artifactcollector) is a project provides a software that collects forensic artifacts on systems.
+[Artifactcollector](https://github.com/forensicanalysis/artifactcollector) is a project that provides a software that collects forensic artifacts on systems.

 [Cold Disk Quick Response](https://github.com/rough007/CDQR) is a streamlined list of parsers to quickly analyze a forensic image file (`dd`, E01, `.vmdk`, etc) and output nine reports.

-[CyLR](https://github.com/orlikoski/CyLR) - is a tool collects forensic artifacts from hosts with NTFS file systems quickly, securely and minimizes impact to the host.
+[CyLR](https://github.com/orlikoski/CyLR) - is a tool that collects forensic artifacts from hosts with NTFS file systems quickly, securely and minimizes impact to the host.

 [Forensic Artifacts](https://github.com/ForensicArtifacts/artifacts) is a Digital Forensics Artifact Repository.

+[UAC (Unix-like Artifacts Collector)](https://github.com/tclahr/uac)  is a Live Response collection script for Incident Response that makes use of native binaries and tools to automate the collection of AIX, Android, VMware ESXi, FreeBSD, Linux, macOS, NetBSD, NetScaler, OpenBSD and Solaris systems artifacts.

 # Virtualization
 [Back to the Top](https://github.com/mikeroyal/Digital-Forensics-Guide#table-of-contents)